fabioCollini/mv2m/README.md

 ### RxJava support

-RxJava support is available in mv2mrv module, it contains RxViewModel class that can be used to manage RxJava Observable.
+RxJava support is available in mv2mrx module, it contains RxViewModel class that can be used to manage RxJava Observable.

-The same method can be written using RxJava:
+The same method of the previous example can be written using RxJava:

 ```java
 public void calculate() {